-- the appointment of an Administrator by the Governor-General of Australia, who administers the Island as a Territory under the authority of the Commonwealth of Australia and acts as a representative of the Assistant Minister for Regional Development and Territories. - the complexity of the legislative frameworks as noted above. - the scope of services provided where NIRC operates a number of business enterprises and provides a number of contracted Commonwealth funded state services such as land titles registration, motor vehicle and drivers licensing, courts and legal services, companies registration and ports management - refer to Appendix 1 for an overview of government service provision on Norfolk Island. - grant and subsidies arrangements whereby NIRC is directly supported by the Commonwealth Government through, for example, Financial Assistance Grants (FAGs) but it is unable to apply for competitive local government grant programs from the New South Wales State Government.
+- the appointment of an Administrator by the Governor-General of Australia, who acts as a representative of the Assistant Minister for Regional Development and Territories. - the complexity of the legislative frameworks as noted above. - the scope of services provided where NIRC operates a number of business enterprises and provides a number of contracted Commonwealth funded state services such as land titles registration, motor vehicle and drivers licensing, courts and legal services, companies registration and ports management refer to Appendix 1 for an overview of government service provision on Norfolk Island. - grant and subsidies arrangements whereby NIRC is directly supported by the Commonwealth Government through, for example, Financial Assistance Grants (FAGs) but it is unable to apply for competitive local government grant programs from the New South Wales State Government.